-BSE Institute Limited (BIL) is a wholly owned subsidiary of BSE Ltd. BIL inherits from BSE the knowledge and insights into the capital markets industry, garnered over the past 140 years.
+BSE Institute Limited (BSE) is a wholly owned subsidiary of BSE Ltd. BSE inherits from BSE the knowledge and insights into the capital markets industry, garnered over the past 140 years.

 BSE Institute Limited offers a bouquet of courses related to financial markets for students interested in achieving and upgrading their skills in this field, ranging from 5 international PG programs to more than 100 short terms certifications.